-In certain circumstances (mainly relating to the size and location of a structure), the Development Act 1993 exempts some of these activities from the definition of 'development', which means that development approval is not required.
+In certain circumstances (mainly relating to the size and location of a structure), the Planning Development & Infrastructure Act 2016 exempts some of these activities from the definition of 'development', which means that development approval is not required.

 Development approval is a legal document that allows a development to occur and can only be issued by the relevant authority, which is usually the Council.
 In some cases, the relevant authority may be the State Government's development assessment body, known as the State Commission Assessment Panel (SCAP)

 Development approvals specify the design and other documents that the development must follow (i.e. plans for the location and design of the buildings and the structural details for the building such as the depth of footings).

 The development approval will also specify the timeframe that the development should occur within (ie. how long you have to start work on the development and how long you have to finish the development).

 Before you undertake development you will need to lodge a development application.

 To find out if your proposed activity requires development approval, visit: PlanSA: Development Wizard